Roco-scientist/DEL-Analysis/README.md

 # DEL-Analysis
 DNA encoded library analysis.
-This is companion software to DEL-Decode for outputing analysis and graphs.
+This is companion software to <a href=https://github.com/Roco-scientist/NGS-Barcode-Count>NGS-Barcode-Count</a> and <a href=https://github.com/Roco-scientist/DEL-Decode>DEL-Decode</a> for outputing analysis and graphs.

 ## Table of Contents
 <ul>